-This week, Xcel Energy opened its Solar*Rewards Program for the 2019 program year, which includes Xcel’s first-ever incentives for solar projects that are owned by or serve low-income customers.
+This week, Xcel Energy opened its Solar*Rewards Program for the 2019 program year, which includes Xcel’s first-ever incentives for solar projects that are owned by or serve under-resourced customers.

-- Xcel’s Income-Qualified Solar*Rewards Program will provide incentives which are specifically designed to reduce barriers to access for low-income customers.
+- Xcel’s Income-Qualified Solar*Rewards Program will provide incentives which are specifically designed to reduce barriers to access for under-resourced customers.

 - The new income-qualified incentive structure pairs the existing Solar*Rewards production-based incentive with upfront incentives to reduce the initial costs of solar projects.